rpede/MobileProgramming24/_advanced_state/password_manager.md

 ```
 [WARNING] source_gen:combining_builder on lib/models/credential.dart:
-credential.g.dart must be included as a part directive in the input library with:
+credential.g.dart must be included as a part "../_bloc"directive in the input library with:
-    part 'credential.g.dart';
+    part '../_bloc/credential.g.dart';
 ```

 Add the following right under the imports in `lib/models/credential.dart`.